Who we are & what we do

 - An essential part of European internet infrastructure

 - IP Transit and Capacity services provided to international and local ISPs

-- Provision of connectivity services (vpns, Internet etc.) to large and medium enterprises from different industries; organisations from financial and governmental sectors
+- Provision of connectivity services (VPNs, Internet Access etc.) to large and medium enterprises from different industries, organisations from financial and governmental sectors

-- Metro-fibre networks in major East-European and European cities
+- Metro-fibre networks in major cities of Eastern and Western Europe

-- High interconnectivity due to direct connections to various data-centres and IXPs
+- Highly interconnected network due to direct connections to various data-centers and IXPs

 - Significant volumes of international traffic carried over the network

 RETN – a group of companies, governed by RETN Capital Ltd registered in the UK.
 Independent privately owned business entity (financially, administratively not affiliated with any other company).